djm4686/TeamRPS/README.md

 # TeamRPS
-A smart contract for a gambling game: team-based rock paper scissors
+An ethereum smart contract for a blockchain-based gambling game: team-based rock paper scissors

 ## How it works: